MetGang/TccWrapper/README.md

 # TccWrapper

-Convenient C++ wrapper for use with embedded Tiny C Compiler
+Convenient header-only C++ wrapper for use with embedded Tiny C Compiler